 Key Points

-• Risk profile: AI high-ESG portfolios exhibited lower downside exposure and smaller maximum drawdowns in stressed markets, indicating greater resilience.
+- AI-based high-ESG portfolios showed lower downside-risk metrics and smaller maximum drawdowns in stressed market episodes, indicating higher resilience.

-• Regression results: AI-derived ESG scores have a stronger, statistically meaningful association with excess returns than traditional ESG metrics.
+- Regression analyses (controls: firm size, leverage, industry, region) indicate AI-derived ESG scores have a stronger and more robust association with excess returns than traditional ESG scores.

 Data & Methods